ziutek/mymysql/README.md

 ScanRow and MakeRow methods addad.
-ScanRow is more efficient than GetRow because it doesn't allocate memory for every row received from server. *godrv* Value.Next method now uses new ScanRow.
+ScanRow is more efficient than GetRow because it doesn't allocate memory for every row received from server. *godrv* Value.Next method now uses new ScanRow method.

 #### v0.4.6